-Can Toronto stop the fentanyl crisis from spreading east?
-Here are five things to read first
+Five things to know about fentanyl as Toronto moves to avert crisis

 How the crisis came to Canada

 In 2012, Purdue pulled OxyContin from the market and replaced it with a tamper-resistant alternative, OxyNEO.
 To fill the void, organized crime provided counterfeit versions and other opioids, introducing Canadians to fentanyl, a drug up to 100 times more toxic than morphine, and carfentanil, which is 100 times stronger than fentanyl.

 Last year, The Globe’s investigation “A Killer High” documented how easily fentanyl is being custom-made in China and smuggled into Canada, and how the provincial and federal governments fell short in curbing opioid prescriptions or preventing deaths:

 The supply chain for illicit fentanyl begins in China, but the problems Canada is experiencing start right here at home: No other country in the world consumes more prescription opioids on a per-capita basis, according to a recent United Nations report.
 The widespread use of prescription opioids is behind the rise of a new class of drug addicts, many of whom are turning to the black market to feed their habit.